There is an old Confucian practice called hara hachi bu. Roughly translated it means: “eat until you are 80% full.”

 There’s not really a good way of describing how I determine whether or not I’m at 80%.
 It’s a state of being mindful.
 I try not to overstimulate my brain: I pick 2-3 big things to accomplish a day.
 After that, I focus on little things that don’t require as much energy.

 When I maintain this practice, the benefits are clear:

 First, and most importantly, I have space for a crisis.
 If something unexpected and urgent comes in, I have the mental wherewithal to deal with it.

 Second, I do better work.
 Instead of being overstimulated, my mind is more focused.
 By acknowledging my limits, I spend my resources more wisely.

-Third, I’m in it for the long haul.
+Third, it helps sustain me for longer periods.
 I’m no longer at constant risk of burnout.

-Like I said, I’m still not a master, but I’m trying to apply the “80% full” metaphor to other areas of my life: finances, social commitments, and the amount of media I consume.
+I’m still not a master, but I keep trying to apply the “80% full” metaphor to other areas of my life: finances, social commitments, and the amount of media I consume.